woohoolabs/yin/README.md

 [profile](http://jsonapi.org/extensions/#profiles) to the document.

-Note that the `domainObject` property is a variable of any type (in this case it is an imaginary collection), which is transformed into the primary resource.
-Important to know that it is lazily instantiated: instantiation takes place when the transformation starts (hence just before these abstract methods are invoked).
+Note that the `domainObject` property is a variable of any type (in this case it is an imaginary collection), which will be transformed into the primary resource.
+Important to know that it is lazily instantiated: it takes place when the transformation starts (hence just before these abstract methods are invoked).

 ```php
 /**